badadmin/msktutil_script/README.md

 and in writing this stupid long bash script was to overcome the problems we faced at work with a poorly implemented Samba solution.
 Please note that I said *poorly implemented solution * and not that Samba itself was poorly implemented.
+The solution was lacking insofar as the person implementing it was not concerned with how the Active Directory-side of things worked or, oddly enough, how things like NTP work.
 TL;DR - Samba had to go and this scripts will uninstall it by default unless you make some changes.
 Don't take it personally.

 I also have a strong LDAP and Active Directory background and it just so happens that we could *not* stand-up an OpenLDAP server and create a